Wild Rover Irish Pub

 Charismatic Irish pub off the Ramblas

 Just a few steps off Barcelona’s iconic Las Ramblas boulevard, this swashbuckling boozer offers plenty of craic for anyone longing for an old-fashioned Irish pub.
 Named after one of Ireland’s most famous folk songs, you’ll find plenty of live music performances at the Wild Rover.
-Every Thursday to Sunday night there are bands strumming their stuff from 11pm, and you can expect fun and funky rock, pop, reggae and folk originals and covers (they’ll be no introspective jazz solos here!).
+Every night of the week there are bands strumming their stuff from 11pm, and you can expect fun and funky rock, pop, reggae and folk originals and covers (they’ll be no introspective jazz solos here!).

 Furthermore there are two giant screens and 6 large TVs for watching almost every sport under the sun – from the Champions League to Gaelic Athletics, if it involves chasing after a ball they’ve got you covered.